Truncated Variational Expectation Maximization: Applications of Theoretical Results

 where $\gamma$ parameterizes the considered sparsity level.
 For more details and for a visualization of such a constructed set $\KKtilde^{(n)}$ see, e.g., \citep[][Fig.\,2]{LuckeEggert2010} or \citep[][]{SheikhEtAl2014}.
 The sets $\KKtilde^{(n)}$ were then directly used for the estimation of expectation values (\ref{EqnSuffStatMain}).

-Instead of this previous direct use of $\KKtilde^{(n)}$ to define truncated posteriors, we can based on the results obtained here, use $\KKtilde^{(n)}$ as newly suggested states of Alg.\,1, and combine its elements with the old states $\KKoldsub^{(n)}$ to maximally increase the free energy.
-Such a procedure would profit from well methods to construct sets $\KKtilde$ for the different generative models of previous work.
+Instead of this previous direct use of $\KKtilde^{(n)}$ to define truncated posteriors, we can (based on the results obtained here) use $\KKtilde^{(n)}$ as newly suggested states of Alg.\,1, and combine its elements with the old states $\KKoldsub^{(n)}$ to maximally increase the free energy.
+Such a procedure would profit from well investigated methods to construct sets $\KKtilde$ for the different generative models of previous work.
 On the downside, any new generative model would require the definition of new construction procedures, and such constructions often make use of {\em ad hoc} assumptions such as sparsity \citep[][]{HennigesEtAl2010,DaiEtAl2013,HennigesEtAl2014}.
 On the other hand, novel approaches to automate the construction of sets $\KKtilde$ \citep[see][]{SheltonEtAl2017} can directly be applied in this context.
 In any case, deterministic construction closely links TV-EM to a series of previous pre-selection based EM approximations \citep[][]{LuckeEggert2010} which have motivated this work initially.
-Importantly, these previous approaches can now be interpreted as TV-EM with an {\em estimated}, one-step partial TV-E-step. `Estimated' because any direct definition of the states to define an approximation does not guarantee the free energy to increase; and the previous procedures are `one-step' because the variational loop of Alg.\,1 is replaced in the previous procedures by one step which constructs the variational states.
+Importantly, these previous approaches can now be interpreted as TV-EM with an {\em estimated} and one-step partial TV-E-step. `Estimated' because any direct definition of the states to define an approximation does not guarantee the free energy to increase; and `one-step' because the variational loop of Alg.\,1 is replaced in the previous procedures by one step which constructs the variational states.

-\ \\ {\bf Combination with sampling.} A further alternative to blind search would be a stochastic search for new states $\KKtilde$ in Alg.\,1 using knowledge given by the generative model.
+{\bf Combination with sampling.} A further alternative to blind search would be a stochastic search for new states $\KKtilde$ in Alg.\,1 using knowledge given by the generative model.
 Already using the prior distribution of the generative model under consideration would be more efficient than to blindly sample hidden states, e.g., using a uniform distribution.
 Samples from the prior would lie in areas of the latent space where at least the average over all posteriors has a high probability mass.
 The space of high prior mass can still be very large, however, and for any given data point, large posterior mass may be located in areas of the latent space very different from areas of high {\em average} posterior mass.